SpartnerNL/laravel-excel-docs/3.1/imports/mapped-cells.md

 # Mapped Cells

-In case you have a more custom spreadsheet and only want to access specific cells, you can implement the `WithMappedCells` concern.
+In case you have a more custom spreadsheet and only want to access specific **cells**, you can implement the `WithMappedCells` concern.

 You might have a speadsheet looking like this: